PaulDance/xr/notes/reverse-string.md

 Congratulations on passing all the tests, including the bonus test!

-- I like the use of `unicode-segmentation`
+ * I like the use of `unicode-segmentation`

-This can also be...
+This can also be:

 ```rust
 use unicode_segmentation::UnicodeSegmentation;

 pub fn reverse(input: &str) -> String {